News + People

 A Day in the Life

 Currently, Judy is working on developing a middle school Mandarin dual language program called Quan Qiu Hua (全球化).
 This program is an innovative, linguistic, and developmentally appropriate DL curriculum targeted at middle school students.
-It actively builds global citizenship in students and ensures growth in Mandarin proficiency throughout all of middle school.
+It actively builds global leadership in students and ensures growth in Mandarin proficiency throughout all of middle school.

 Judy’s professional goals include continuing to develop knowledge and expertise in DL education.
 Specifically, she wants to learn more about Spanish immersion programs, as so much of her current background is in Mandarin.
 Beyond language immersion, she wants also to learn more about global education programs in general.